Policies, School and Church Partnerships

 I was born and raised in Greenville, SC and became a child of God when I was 6 years old.
 I was blessed to be raised in a Christian home with parents and grandparents who taught me truths from God's Word.
 I started working with CEF in 2009 as a summer missionary and came on staff in October, 2013.
 Some of my favorite things to do are going to the movies, reading a good book, and spending time with friends and family.
 I love being a part of The Church at Greer Station and teaching children on Sunday mornings there.
 I love working with our Good News Club volunteers and seeing their hearts for serving the Lord.
 Those relationships are my favorite part of working with CEF.

 Hi, my name is Donna Rogers!
 I grew up in Rock Hill, SC in an unsaved household.
 My life with Jesus didn’t begin until 1990 at the age of forty in upstate New York (Saratoga Springs, NY).
 Nothing is impossible with God.
-In the last year, 2014, by His grace, He led me to become a volunteer at a Good News Club and from there, in January of 2015 I became a part of the CEF staff.
-My church, Christ Reformed Church, is a sponsor for an elementary school in Anderson and I love sharing His Good News with the children and working with such a great team of volunteers.
+In 2014, by His grace, the Lord directed my steps to become a volunteer at a Good News Club in Anderson, SC and from there, in January of 2015 he designed that I would become a part of the CEF staff.
+My church, New Covenant Church, is a sponsor for an elementary school in Anderson. love sharing His Good News with the children and working with such a great staff and team of volunteers.
 My favorite thing to do is to pray and watch the Lord answer!
 He is able to do so much more than I can think or ask!
 I love reading Christian Classics and stories about missionaries, old and new, because they inspire me to pursue the Lord with even greater passion!
 My hero in the Bible is Caleb who, in his old age, had much more to do in the Lord, “by taking his mountain.”
 My mountain is the hearts of these children.

 Although I was born in Hillsboro, Texas, I have spent most of my life in Pickens County, SC.
 I was a very shy child with an avid imagination and spent most of my time reading and swinging.
 I still love to swing.
 I received Jesus Christ as my Lord and Savior when I was 10.
 It was not until I was 13 that I made a public profession of faith.
 (Remember, I was very shy.)
 I cannot remember the first time I began working with children in church.
 I know I was a young teenager.
 I have taught Sunday school, VBS, GAs, Acteens, and currently Awanas.
 I also homeschooled my two younger children.
 I not only love children, but respect them.
 I think it is very important to really listen to children and never ignore them.
 I have a tender heart for those rowdy boys who, try as the might, cannot help but fidget and get in trouble.
 I began teaching and later, co-coordinating at Six Mile Good News Club in 2006.
 I have served on staff with CEF since 2013.
 I am married to a wonderful man named Dale and have three grown children, Seth, Aaron, and Grace.